ffelten/ffelten.github.io/_pages/cv.md

 {% include base_path %}

-My [LinkedIn](https://www.linkedin.com/in/florian-felten/) is more complete than this page.
+My [LinkedIn](https://www.linkedin.com/in/florian-felten/) is probably more complete than this page.

 Education
 ======